-All teams that have a safe and otherwise qualified flight must return their model including the egg and altimeter to the "Returns Table" for post-flight inspection of the egg and recording of altimeter reading.
+All teams that have a safe and otherwise qualified flight must return their complete model including the eggs and altimeter to the "Returns Table" for post-flight inspection of the eggs and recording of altimeter reading.
 This must be done no later than 1:00 PM for first flights, which is 30 minutes after the final "launch window" for the first-flight rounds closes; and it must be done by 4:30 PM for flights from the final fly-off round(s).
-We will have several 35-foot extendable poles available to assist teams in plucking rockets from trees if this unfortunate circumstance occurs.
+We will have several ingenious devices available to assist teams in plucking rockets from trees if this unfortunate circumstance occurs.